lunarc/lunarc_docs/docs/aurora_faq.md

 * Your name as stated on the license
 * Whether you require VASP 4 or VASP 5 access

-In order to be able to continue the provision of VASP to our ligitimate VASP users, we will not make any exception to this.
-Unauthorised users can load the VASP module, but the software will not work.
+In order to be able to continue the provision of VASP to our ligitimate VASP users, we will not make any exception.

-The VASP executables on Aurora have been compiled using Intel MPI.
-They need to be started with **srun**, refer to e.g. the sample section of our batch [system guide](http://lunarc-documentation.readthedocs.io/en/latest/batch_system/#mpi-job-using-20-tasks-per-node) for a more comprehensive discussion.
+The VASP executables on Aurora are compiled using Intel MPI.
+They need to be started with `srun`, refer to the sample section of our batch [system guide](http://lunarc-documentation.readthedocs.io/en/latest/batch_system/#mpi-job-using-20-tasks-per-node) for a more comprehensive discussion.

 ## My MPI application doesn't launch